 Research your course options before you apply for university

-It is really important you allow yourself plenty of time to research your course and write your personal statement, you may have to write several drafts until you get your statement right.
+It is really important that you allow yourself plenty of time to research your course and write your personal statement; you may have to write several drafts until you get your statement right.

 How much do I need to write?